 "Waukesha Man Helped Bald Eagle Recovery," Milwaukee Journal Sentinel, Jan.
 18, 2012

 Bald eagles have enjoyed a remarkable recovery in Wisconsin and nationwide since being placed on the state and federal endangered species lists in the 1970s.
 Eagles were removed from Wisconsin's endangered list in 1997 and from the federal list in 2007.
-In 2013, a record 1,343 occupied eagle nests were documented in 67 of Wisconsin's 72 counties.
+In 2014, 1,279 occupied eagle nests were documented in 66 of the 69 counties surveyed.

 Bald eagles' recovery nationwide has its roots in Wisconsin.
 Unlimited shooting and habitat destruction in Wisconsin's early statehood led to declining bald eagle numbers, and organochlorine pesticides like DDT accelerated the problem.
 DDT, which was extensively used on farms and forests during the 1950s and 1960s, caused eagle egg shells to thin and break, resulting in few eaglets hatching.

 Wisconsin's groundbreaking 1969 hearings on DDT resulted in DNR ruling that the chemical was an environmental pollutant.
 That put the pressure on nationally and help force a national ban starting in 1972 on DDT.
 Wisconsin also helped spark the national recovery by supplying eaglets to other states.
 Since 1975, we've sent 215 eaglets to 10 other states.
 Wisconsin eagles have been released near the U.S. Capitol in Washington D.C. and in a Hudson River valley park in New York City.